pritamb12/PGB-2022/PRITAM_BISWAS_PGB-2022/Java/Assignment/Day6/Insurance/src/README.md

 composition

-          Title : EffectiveJ Java and  Author : Joshua Bloch Title : Thinking in Java and  Author : Bruce Eckel Title : Java: The Complete Reference and  Author : Herbert Schildt
+          POlicy_no : 2342 and  Policy name : 	Health Insaurance
+          POlicy_no : 5632 and  Policy name : Life Insaurance
+          POlicy_no : 7823 and  Policy name : Life Insaurance